bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## removeDocumentOfElementDeprecated
+## removeDocumentOfElement

-> removeDocumentOfElementDeprecated(cloudPk, elementUuid, id, ifcPk, projectPk)
+> removeDocumentOfElement(cloudPk, elementUuid, id, modelPk, projectPk)

 Remove a documents from an element